Magento 2 Install a New Theme Setup Tutorial

 How to install Magento theme from Marketplace: advice from Amasty?

 If a new theme has been distributed as an extension, you will need to work with the Web Setup Wizard in Magento 2 Admin.

 Before installing a new theme make sure your system meets the requirements here.
 You are also advised to Create Backup of your website before installing a new theme.

 After the installation, check whether there are additional setting instructions from the developer.
 Depending on the plugins and applets of a theme, additional settings can be required.
+How to change theme in magento 2?
 You may have to make changes in the database or files.
 Follow the instructions from the theme developer.